AdamZWinter/TopSecondHost/README.md

 2)  Configure DNS with A records for your domain, pointing at your new instance.

-    2A)  WAIT until the records have propagated.
+3)  WAIT until the records have propagated.
 Your Certbot certificate will fail if DNS fails.
 Check at dnschecker.org

+  3A) While you're waiting:  Go to AWS SES (Simple Email Service) and verify your domain.
+  3B) While in SES, go to SMTP Settings and "Create My SMTP Creds".
+Choose a name for the IAM role, recommended: "noreply@yourdomain.com"
+      --Click "Download Creds" and save for later.
+  3C) Apply to take SES for your domain out of the sandbox.

-3)  SSH into your new instance, and run the following:
+4)  SSH into your new instance, and run the following:

 $ sudo yum install git-all -y